 But these are not mutually exclusive propositions.
 One does not preclude the other.

-McVeigh may have been followed, encouraged, guided, and then taken advantage of — with extra explosives as “insurance,” as the efficacy of a truck bomb some considerable distance from the building was naturally doubted by the experts involved.
+McVeigh may have been followed, encouraged, guided, and then taken advantage of — with extra explosives as “insurance,” as the efficacy of a truck bomb some considerable distance from … Read the rest of this article

 THE DICTATES of the Washington regime have, with the wildly misnamed “Patriot Act,” finally taken away all of our financial privacy, which is a fundamental part of our personal privacy.

 Two acquaintances of mine recently purchased automobiles for cash — no credit requested — and the interrogation they were subjected to by the dealers (necessitated by the “Patriot Act”) show how we have been cowed into surrendering the last vestiges of our freedom and privacy.
-One wrote:
+One … Read the rest of this article

 I’VE BEEN hearing a lot in the news these days about “income redistribution.”
 About how “income inequality” is a problem that needs to be fixed by (forcibly) taking wealth from some and “giving” it to others.
 Now I’m all for ending the ability of the bankers and Wall Street to create money out of thin air (as they do every day with fractional reserve banking).
-And I am all for ending the ability of multinational corporations to steal from us using their usual techniques of fraud, manipulation, and so-called “free trade.”
-But taking from my neighbors to “equalize” incomes?
-No.
+And I am all for ending the ability of multinational corporations … Read the rest of this article

 It began well.
 Google acquired the Deja News archive of Usenet postings from 1995 forward, and then added 1981-1994 material from Marc Spencer’s archive.
 If somebody said it in a newsgroup, you could find it by searching Google Groups.
 You could search by author, by keywords, by newsgroup, by date range, or by exact phrase.
-It was as it should be.
+It … Read the rest of this article

 HD Radio was not only doomed from the start, it was such a serious blunder that it may well lead to the death of thousands of radio stations and the permanent stunting of the industry itself.